embedded-machine-learning/scripts-and-guides/scripts/template_workspace/README.md

   <img src="../../_img/eml_logo_and_text.png">
 </div>

-# Template Folder Structure and Scripts for Tensor Flow Object Detection API
+# Template Folder Structure for Tensor Flow
-Their purpose is to make the life easier for developers by providing complete converters.
-However, the converters might be adapted for other purposes.

-## Sources
-Source of star wars images: [Star Wars Image Set](https://averdones.github.io/tensorflow-object-detection-star-wars/)

-## Rename Image Files
+Template folder structure based on Tensorflow Object Detection API recommended folder structure.

+## How to use it
+1. Copy the whole folder structure to your project location.
+2. Add images, annotations and pretrained models.
+3. Copy the scripts and not the .py files to the folders.
+4. Adapt the scripts to use the python files directly from the main repository.